Death Chorus

 Death Chorus is the fourth and final full-length studio album from upstate New York-based post-hardcore/punk rock band Polar Bear Club, released in 2013 through Rise Records.
 "Blood Balloon" and "Upstate Mosquito" were released as singles.
 In October and November, the band supported Taking Back Sunday on their headlining US tour.
 In November and December, the band went on tour with Citizen, Diamond Youth and Sainthood Reps.

+Background

+Death Chorus was recorded at Studio 4 in Conshohocken, Pennsylvania with producer Will Yip, who also served as engineer.
+Ryan Smith mastered the album at Sterling Sound in New York City.